Planning a Bali trip and not sure where to start? I’ve got you covered.

 5. Go back to nature at Bambu Indah

 Ride the bamboo elevator down through the centre of the gorge and emerge to a horizon of greenery and natural pools.
 There are sundecks and cosy nooks, plus a riverside warung and plenty of wildlife.
-You can even buffalo in the river, meet the local Balinese black pigs, and finish off with lunch suspended over the rapids.
+You can even take a bath in the river, meet the local Balinese black pigs, and finish off with lunch suspended over the rapids.

 Price for the daypass: IDR 600,000 per person, including F&B credit